pixelballoon/spineimporter/README.md

 * Single frame animations have some issues within Unity.
 It's harmless, but errors will show in the log window when the animation is opened in the Animator
 * Animation clips are leaked upon clicking refresh.
 This is harmless, but will cause a message when you save
 * Animation curves don't exactly match those coming from Spine yet, as the curve type isn't parsed
-* Meshes don't animate correctly when the root is scaled with a negative scale
+* Unskinned meshes don't animate correctly when the root is scaled with a negative scale

 **Limitations**
 * All images are placed in a folder called 'images' next to the spine JSON file